 Smart decided to bluff and let an icy smile play about his lips.
 "The house is under surveillance by the Marines.
 The Governor has promised me his protection and declared that you will be taken prisoner."

-Smart dived for the desk drawer where he kept his pistol just as McGee fired his own, striking Smart in the ear.
+Smart dived for the desk drawer where he kept his pistol just as Magee fired his own, striking Smart in the ear.

 Williams, who was in the police hut next door, heard the shot and rushed out in time to see the two men running from the crime.
 He went in to see Smart lying on the floor bleeding and rushed to tell me what had happened, getting it wrong in the process

-I fell into bed at about four in the morning and was awoken by Henry Jickling, who came to Government House at about nine in order to discuss the details of McGee's trial.
+I fell into bed at about four in the morning and was awoken by Henry Jickling, who came to Government House at about nine in order to discuss the details of Magee's trial.